ybezsonov/kro/website/docs/docs/getting-started/02-deploy-a-resource-group.md

 # Deploy Your First ResourceGroup

-This guide will walk you through creating your first Resource Group in **KRO**.
+This guide will walk you through creating your first Resource Group in **kro**.
-We'll create a simple `ResourceGroup` that demonstrates key KRO features.
+We'll create a simple `ResourceGroup` that demonstrates key kro features.

 ## What is a **ResourceGroup**?

 A `ResourceGroup` lets you create new Kubernetes APIs that deploy multiple resources together as a single, reusable unit.
 In this example, we’ll create a `ResourceGroup` that packages a reusable set of resources, including a `Deployment`, `Service`, and `Ingress`.
 These resources are available in any Kubernetes cluster.
 Users can then call the API to deploy resources as a single unit, ensuring they're always created together with the right configuration.

-Under the hood, when you create a `ResourceGroup`, KRO:
+Under the hood, when you create a `ResourceGroup`, kro:

 1. Treats your resources as a Directed Acyclic Graph (DAG) to understand their dependencies